Ahmedmokhtar200/Translation-and-Summarization-Platform/README.md

 This project offers:

-1. **Language Translation**: Translate text between multiple languages with high accuracy.
+1. **Language Translation**: Translate text from arabic to english and viceversa with high accuracy.
 2. **Text Summarization**: Generate concise summaries from lengthy text inputs.
 3. **High Performance**: Delivers results quickly and efficiently.
 4. **Open Source**: Freely available for use, modification, and contribution.